Just the Way You Are (Bruno Mars song): Cover versions and usage on other media

 "Just the Way You Are" has been covered several times.
 It was first covered by Nathan Sykes from The Wanted, The Saturdays at BBC Radio 1's Live Lounge on October 29, 2010.
+Matt Cardle, the winner of the seventh series of British TV talent contest The X Factor, performed "Just the Way You Are" in week 2 of the live shows and later recorded his own version of the song, which was included in the CD single release of his debut single "When We Collide" (2010).
 San Diego band Pierce the Veil covered the track for the compilation album Punk Goes Pop 4, which was released on November 21, 2011.
+Daniel Evans, a finalist on The X Factor (UK), included his version of the song on his album Wicked Game, released on December 2, 2013.
+The album contains covers from various artists.

+American singer Johnny Mathis covered the song in his album, Johnny Mathis Sings the Great New American Songbook (2017).
+Dana International performed the song during the interval of the first semi-final of the Eurovision Song Contest 2019 in Tel Aviv.
+In 2020, British singer Jamie Miller covered "Just the Way You Are" as part of the tenth anniversary of Mars's debut album.

 It was performed by Cory Monteith on "Furt", an episode of the American TV show Glee which aired on November 23, 2010.
 The show's cover version achieved moderate success by peaking at number 24 in Canada.
-It reached number 40 in the United States, 47 in Australia, and number 48 in Ireland.
+It reached number 40 in the United States, 47 in Australia, and 48 in Ireland.

-Daniel Evans, a finalist on The X Factor (UK), included his version of the song on his album Wicked Game, released on December 2, 2013.
-The album contains covers from various artists.
-Matt Cardle, the winner of the seventh series of British TV talent contest The X Factor, performed "Just the Way You Are" in week 2 of the live shows and later recorded his own version of the song, which was included in the CD single release of his debut single "When We Collide" (2010).

 In 2012, Dominican musician Karlos Rosé covered the song in bachata as his debut single which peaked at number 31 on the Billboard Hot Latin Songs chart.
 The music video for his cover was filmed in New York City and directed by Robert Kruz.
 The original version is featured in the movie Pitch Perfect (2012).
-American singer Johnny Mathis covered the song in his album, Johnny Mathis Sings the Great New American Songbook (2017).
-In 2017, Mars participated in the "Somos Una Voz" relief initiative, created by Jennifer Lopez and Marc Anthony, in order to help survivors of Hurricane Maria in Puerto Rico and Mexico's 7.1 earthquake.
-To do so, he performed "Just the Way You Are" in Spanish for the first time.
-Dana International performed the song during the interval of the first semi-final of the Eurovision Song Contest 2019 in Tel Aviv.
-In 2020, British singer Jamie Miller covered "Just the Way You Are" as part of the tenth anniversary of Mars's debut album.
+In 2017, Mars participated in the "Somos Una Voz" relief initiative in order to help survivors of Hurricane Maria in Puerto Rico and Mexico's 7.1 earthquake.
+He performed "Just the Way You Are" in Spanish for the first time.